 Bill C-59: What CPAs Need to Know

-What changes does the Bill introduce?
+What changes does Bill C-59 introduce?

 • Any statement, warranty or guarantee of a product’s benefits for protecting or restoring the environment or mitigating environmental, social, and ecological causes or effects of climate change that are not based on adequate and proper testing.